f3gn0/DA_Instacart_Basket_Analysis/README.md

 ## Folders

-The project files are stored in following folders structure:
+The project files are stored in a folder "Exercise_4_Instacart_Basket_Analysis" with following structure:

 01 Project Management: Project brief.

-02 Data: Contains two subfolders: "Original_Data" (original datasets), "Prepared_Data" (cleaned datasets).
+02 Data: Contains two subfolders: "Original_Data" (original data_sets), "Prepared_Data" (cleaned data_sets).
 Note: these files are not uploaded to GitHub due to size limitations.

 03 Scripts: Jupyter notebooks containing coding for the analysis.